codepath/android_guides/Collaborating-on-Projects-with-Git.md

 Then review this detailed [[import troubleshooting guide|Troubleshooting-Common-Issues#imported-project-wont-compile]] if you are still running into problems while compiling.
 This likely involves having to cleanup the dependencies for the project.

-## Map Access Across Computers
+## Google Maps Access Across Computers

-Often when collaborating on a project with others, you need to have the **maps work across multiple computers**.
-The problem is that the map key fingerprint is different from computer to computer and thus by default the maps will only work on the computer that was used to generate the key.
+Often when collaborating on a project with others, you need to have **maps work across multiple computers**.
+The problem is that the map key fingerprint is different from computer to computer and thus by default maps will only work on the computer that was used to generate the key.

 The simplest fix is described in detail within [this stackoverflow post](http://stackoverflow.com/a/9653946/313399) but in short you can get the `debug.keystore` from one of the team members, check that into git and then instruct other team members to replace their `debug.keystore` file with the one from repository.
 See also [this link](http://groups.google.com/group/android-developers/browse_thread/thread/c9051635ab37f252) and [this guide](http://developer.android.com/guide/publishing/app-signing.html#debugmode).